AndreBacic/Dragonfly-Project-Management/README.md

 - Top

 A project's priority is merely a label to tell users working on multiple projects which ones they should focus on.

-### 3.6 Relationships Between Projects and Sub-projects
-An organization and its projects form a logical tree, with the organization being the root, and the projects branching into collections of sub-projects, which being projects can have their own sub-projects.
-This sub-project branching is recursive and has no depth limit (*as of 11/9/2021*).
-When a worker is assigned to a project, the worker has permissions (as defined in section 3.4) to only that project and not to it's parent projects or sub-projects.
-However, when a managers are assigned to a project, their management permissions apply all the way down the sub-project branching (but not to any parent projects).

-Projects have deadlines, statuses, and priorities in addition to other properties.
-To give flexibility to users, the properties of a project do not affect the properties of it's parent or sub-projects except in specific circumstances:
-- Marking a project's status as Abandoned automatically marks all of it's sub-projects as abandoned.
-These sub-projects can have their statuses changed back afterwards without affecting the parent.
-- Deleting a project prompts the user (an admin) to either move all of the sub-projects to a different project or to delete all of the sub-projects (and all of their sub-projects with them).

 ## 4. Tech Stack and Implementation